kairosity/mp3-snapathon/README.md

 ## Typography

 For the typography I veered a little outside my usual Roboto/Lato comfort zone and used a Google Font called "Anton" for the main page headings.
-This is a thick and bold and very immediately noticeable font.
+This is a thick, bold and very immediately noticeable font.
 For the sub-headings I deferred to the old faithfuls of "Roboto" and "Open Sans" for a feeling of clarity and consistency.

 ![typography](static/images/typography/typography.png)